double16/plex-pia/README.md

 need to configure anything in your home router.
 This container will update PMS with the VPN IP and port as needed.

 You must have a [Private Internet Access](https://privateinternetaccess.com) account for this to work.
 The `plexpia` volume is used to hold credentials.
-The `/config/pia-auth.conf` contains the user name on line 1 and password on line 2.
+The `/config/pia-auth.conf` contains the username on line 1 and password on line 2.
 If your Plex Media Server requires a token for local network connections, put the token in `/config/plex-token.txt`.

 Example docker-compose.yml: